ueberauth/guardian/README.md

 Any options given to `use Guardian` have precedence over config values found in the config files.

-Some configuration may be required by your `token_module`
+Some configuration may be required by your `token_module`.

 ### Configuration values